It's out with the old and in with the new at New York City-LaGuardia (LGA). And that includes a new (and drastically improved) LGA Centurion Lounge.

 Click Here to learn more about the Platinum Card from American Express.

 The Business Platinum Card® from American Express will get you in as well.
-And there’s a relatively new option: The Delta SkyMiles® Reserve American Express Card, Delta’s top-tier travel card.
+And there’s another option: The Delta SkyMiles® Reserve American Express Card, Delta’s top-tier travel card.
 But you have to be flying Delta that day to use a Centurion lounge, and you also can’t bring free guests with you, either – they’ll be $50 each.

 Read our master guide to getting into & using Amex Centurion lounges!